weyoss/redis-smq/docs/message-exchanges.md

 ### Direct Exchange

-The direct exchange allows producers to publish a message to a single queue which is matched exactly by the specified queue of the exchange.
+A direct exchange allows producers to publish a message to a single queue which is matched exactly by the specified queue of the exchange.

 The queue of the direct exchange may be a string, like `a.b.c.d`, which is composed of alphanumeric characters, including `-` and `_` characters, that may be separated by a `.`.